Ponderjaunt/xrpWalletPrepDEXTrade/README.md

-# xrpWalletPrepDEXTrade
- Assistance preparing an XRP wallet for XRPL DEX trade functionality
+# A Guide to enabling Trading Functionality Through The XRPL Decentralized Exchange